robtweed/QOper8/README.md

 - *logging*: if set to *true*, QOper8 will generate console.log messages for each of its critical processing steps within both the main process and every WebWorker process.
 This is useful for debugging during development.
 If not specified, it is set to *false*.

+- *disableLogging*: if set to *true*, QOper8's externally-accessible read/write *logging* property is deactivated, thereby preventing the risk of unauthorised message "snooping* using the browser's JavaScript console in a production system.
+If not specified, it defaults to *false*.

 You can optionally modify the parameters used by QOper8 for monitoring and shutting down inactive WebWorker processes, by using the following *options* properties:

-- *inactivityCheckInterval*: how frequently (in seconds) a WebWorker checks itself for inactivity.
+- *workerInactivityCheckInterval*: how frequently (in seconds) a WebWorker checks itself for inactivity.
 If not specified, a value of 60 (seconds) is used

-- *inactivityLimit*: the length of time (in minutes) a WebWorker process can remain inactive until QOper8 shuts it down.
+- *workerInactivityLimit*: the length of time (in minutes) a WebWorker process can remain inactive until QOper8 shuts it down.
 If not specified, the maximum inactivity duration is 20 minutes.

 For example: